OribiaDev/dm-helper/README.md

 AutoZone DM-Helper is a simple react website made for AutoZone District Managers that generates an email based on a checklist of store procedures.

 ## Notes:
-The website is currently in development and is not currently completed, there will be bugs.
+The website is currently in development and is **not** currently completed, features are missing and some functionality doesnt work.

 ## Getting Started